The role of the NAOPV

 The NAOPV does not lobby or advocate on behalf of prisoners and is politically neutral.
 However, we maintain strong relationships with HM Prison and Probation Service (HMPPS).

-As a charity, the NAOPV receives funding from the Ministry of Justice (MoJ).
-However, it relies on financial support from its Members as well as donations.
+The NAOPV no longer receives funding from the Ministry of Justice (MoJ).
+As a charity it relies on financial support from its Members as well as donations.

 It’s the interest you show.
 I feel now as though somebody cares.
 Maybe if someone had shown this interest a few years ago I wouldn’t be here now; who knows where I might have been?— Will